proxmox/proxmox-backup/docs/installation.rst

   # apt-get install proxmox-backup-server

 .. caution:: Installing the backup server directly on the hypervisor is not recommended.
-It is more secure to use a separate physical server to store backups.
-If the hypervisor server fails, you can still access your backups.
+It is safer to use a separate physical server to store backups.
+Should the hypervisor server fail, you can still access the backups.

 Client installation
 -------------------